Peptide Calculator

 Step 2: draw volume.
 Divide your target dose (converted to mcg) by the concentration in mcg/mL.
 The result is the volume in mL you need to draw.
 Multiply that volume by the units-per-mL of your syringe (100 for U-100, 40 for U-40) to get the number of marked units to draw to.

-Common reconstitution mistakes
+Common mistakes

-These are the most frequently reported sources of math errors in published user discussions and research protocols.
+The most frequently reported sources of math errors in published user discussions and research protocols.

 - Confusing mg and mcg.
 1 mg = 1,000 mcg.
-Most peptide dose targets are expressed in mcg; most vial labels are in mg.

 - Confusing U-100 and U-40 syringes.
 Same physical volume, different scales.
 A "10 unit" mark on a U-40 syringe is 2.5× the volume of a "10 unit" mark on a U-100.

 - Under-diluting a potent peptide.
 Very small draw volumes are hard to measure accurately.
-Adding more bacteriostatic water increases the draw volume per dose.

-Free Peptide Reconstitution Cheat Sheet (PDF)
+Free Peptide Dosage Cheat Sheet (PDF)

 Guides